Added in API level 24

 H 1..2 13 Hour [0-23].
 When used in skeleton data or in a skeleton passed in an API for flexible data pattern generation, it should match the 24-hour-cycle format preferred by the locale (H or k); it should not match a 12-hour-cycle format (h or K).
 Use HH for zero padding.

-zone z 1..3 PDT The short specific non-location format.
+z 1..3 PDT Time zone.
+The short specific non-location format.
 Where that is unavailable, falls back to the short localized GMT format ("O").

 4 Pacific Daylight Time The long specific non-location format.
 Where that is unavailable, falls back to the long localized GMT format ("OOOO").

-v 1 PT The short generic non-location format.
+v 1 PT Time zone.
+The short generic non-location format.
 Where that is unavailable, falls back to the generic location format ("VVVV"), then the short localized GMT format as the final fallback.

 4 Pacific Time The long generic non-location format.
 Where that is unavailable, falls back to generic location format ("VVVV").